Excellent Pork Roast – Recipe

 - The meat still continues cooking inside, while cooling on the outside.

-I sauteed 12 oz of cleaned, sliced, white mushrooms, with chopped onions and garlic, in olive oil.
-Then mixed in the 1/3 cup of reserved marinade.
-Mixed well 1 Tbs. of Wondra flour (you can use plain white flour, or corn starch) with 1/4 cups of heavy cream, and added to the mushrooms.
-Brought it all to boil, added 1 Tbs. of chopped dill weed, and served it over sliced meat.
+- I sauteed 12 oz of cleaned, sliced, white mushrooms, with chopped onions and garlic, in olive oil.
+Then mixed in 1/3 cup of reserved marinade.
+Mixed well 1 Tbs. of Wondra flour (you can use plain white flour, or corn starch) with 1/4 cup of heavy cream, and added to the mushrooms.
+Brought it all to boil, added 1 Tbs. of chopped dill weed.